Custom Application Design – Records Management Archive

 The UX Impact and Final Product

-This revolutionary transformation allowed the Department to streamline business processes, increase ease & accessibility to more than 1 BILLION Department records, and bring much needed uniformity to FOIA processing.
-The modernization will help the Department comply with new federal mandates to digitize records, and set the stage for records management across the entire federal government.
+This revolutionary transformation allowed the organization to streamline business processes and increase accessibility to more than 1 BILLION records, bringing much needed uniformity to the process.
+The modernization helped the organization comply with new federal mandates to digitize records, and set the stage for records management across the entire industry.

 My role: product manager, user research & requirements gathering, content audit, wireframe design & annotated prototype presentations.